 This clause defines the active polling procedure for a STA that can solicit information from AP upon waking up.

 Upon waking up and without listening for a beacon, an active polling STA may solicit BSS change sequence and/or current timestamp information from an AP by sending a polling message (PS-Poll).
 In this polling message, it indicates whether the STA solicits the information of BSS change sequence and/or current timestamp by setting Poll Type bits to 01, or whether the STA solicits the information of Next TWT or Duration to a TBTT by setting Poll Type bits to 10.
+In addition, a STA that has requested time slot protection for a TXOP duration after the expiration of a wakeup timer, as described in 9.32h.1 (Synchronization (Synch) Frame Operation), may transmit to the UL-Synch capable AP a PS-Poll with the Poll Type subfield in the Frame Control field set to 11.

 In response to the received polling message sent by an active polling STA, an AP may send a TACK that its Next TWT Present field is set to 0 and S1G Control Frame Extension field is set to the value corresponding to TACK in FC field with the solicited information to the STA immediately.
 An AP may also send the STA either a NDP ACK that includes a wakeup timer or TACK in which Next TWT field is set to the value of a TBTT, which the AP uses to direct the STA to check the beacon.
 STA shall listen to the beacon when the timer with the value as indicated by Duration field of NDP ACK expires or Next TWT of TACK is due.
+An UL-Synch capable AP may respond with an NDP ACK frame to a PS-Poll with Poll Type subfield set to 11.
+The NDP ACK frame shall include a wakeup timer in the Duration field by setting the Duration Indication value to 1.
+The UL-Synch capable AP shall protect the TXOP duration following the expiration of the wakeup timer as described in 9.32h.1 (Synchronization (Synch) Frame Operation.